 As stated in the 2006 Working Group report, Solid Waste Management Alternatives for Delaware, "the primary solid waste issue facing Delaware, is how the state can most effectively and economically preserve the valuable landfill capacity it has".
 Delaware's landfill capacity is a legacy that DSWA can be proud of, providing sufficient design capacity for the next thirty years.
 This Plan represents DSWA's commitment to an integrated solid waste management system for Delaware that maximizes diversion of materials and organics for beneficial reuse, and prolongs the lifetime of the existing landfill capacity by as much as an additional 25 years.
-The value of extending DSWA landfill lifetimes by as much as 25 years are both quantifiable (in terms of avoided closure costs for existing landfills) as well as unquantifiable in terms of Delaware maintaining control of their waste management destiny, and avoiding the difficulties of siting a new landfill.
+The value of extending DSWA landfill lifetimes by as much as 25 years are both quantifiable (in terms of avoided closure costs for existing landfills and siting and development costs for new landfills) as well as unquantifiable in terms of Delaware maintaining control of their waste management destiny, and avoiding the difficulties of siting a new landfill.